 authentication method provided by older MySQL servers, before

 credentials of a user who has already logged in to Windows, as

 (“Windows plugin” for short).

-Connector/C, Connector/C++: Clients that use these connectors can connect to the server only through accounts that use native authentication.
+Connector/C++: Clients that use this connector can connect to the server only through accounts that use native authentication.

 Exception: A connector supports pluggable authentication if it was built to link to

 libmysqlclientdynamically (rather than statically) and it loads the current version of

 libmysqlclientif that version is installed, or if the connector is recompiled from source to link against the current